MicrosoftDocs/windows-powershell-docs/docset/mdop/medv/export-medvconfiguration.md

 ## PARAMETERS

 ### -Append
-Indicates that this cmdlet appends the settings in the **MedvConfiguration** object to an exsiting registry file.
+Indicates that this cmdlet appends the settings in the **MedvConfiguration** object to an existing registry file.
 The existing registry file must contain a registry file header.
 If you specify this parameter but the specified registry file does not exist, the cmdlet creates a new registry file.